Pink Praline Brioche

 - Press or roll out remaining dough on lightly floured surface.

-- Reserve about ¼ cup of the crushed praline.
-Spread remaining praline over half of the dough.
+- Spread the remaining praline over half of the dough.
 Fold dough over and press to enclose praline.
-Continue folding over to incorporate pralines, and shape into ball.
+Continue folding over to incorporate pralines, and shape it into ball.

 - Place in greased brioche pan.
 Top with reserved ball of dough.